 Assessing the supply of ecosystem services across Alberta, The ABMI is using spatially explicit or location-specific models to calculate the supply and value of each service.

 Exploring an innovative, market-based approach to wetland restoration through a living laboratory, allowing for unprecedented restoration efforts in Alberta.
 Using reverse auctions, in which landowners submit bids for wetland restoration work on their property.

-Addressing knowledge gaps related to the impacts of forest management through harvesting on water, and comparing these impacts to those associated with wildfires.
+This large multidisciplinary project is focused on understanding and addressing knowledge gaps related to the impacts of forest management (harvesting) on water and comparing these impacts to those associated with wildfires.